LE0xUL/UxMigOs/README.md

 ## Order of automatic execution scripts

-Those scrips are executed automatically by the systemd services of MIGOS
+Those scrips are executed automatically by the systemd services of UXMIGOS

 ```
                ____________________